-Note:If you're interested in monthly information about urban/suburban wildlife and WDFW’s Backyard Wildlife Sanctuary Program, you can “e-subscribe” to our "Crossing Paths with Wildlife in Washington’s Towns and Cities” news notes at http://wdfw.wa.gov/lists/ .
-As an e-mail subscriber to "Crossing Paths," you'll receive these news updates automatically in your e-mail inbox, without linking to a download.
-As always, you can easily unsubscribe by following the instructions on our WDFW Mailing Lists website.
+Note:If you're interested in quarterly information about Washington's wildlife, you can subscribe to our "Crossing Paths with Washington’s Wildlife" news notes at http://wdfw.wa.gov/lists/ .
+As an e-mail subscriber to "Crossing Paths," you'll receive news updates, citizen science opportunities, volunteer profiles and conservation news in your e-mail.
+You can easily unsubscribe by following the instructions on our WDFW Mailing Lists website.
 We hope you find these news notes timely and useful.
 If you have any questions, please contact email@example.com

 Subscribe to "Crossing Paths"